 L-glutamine is also used in the medical world for many other reasons, one being as a protection for the immune system in patients undergoing cancer treatment such as radiotherapy.
 It is also used after bone marrow transplants and bowel surgery to improve recovery, prevent infection, and increase well-being.

 L-GLUTAMINE AND MENTAL DISORDERS

-L-Glutamine can also be used in the treatment of various mental illnesses and disorders, such as depression, anxiety, insomnia and ADHD.
-It has it has a stabilising effect, and unlike many other medications is able to cross the blood brain barrier.
-This means it may stimulate GABA, which is a neurotransmitter that sends chemical messages through the nervous system and brain, and changing the messages may result in relief from some of these disorders.
+L-glutamine can also be used in the treatment of various mental illnesses and disorders, such as depression, anxiety, insomnia and ADHD.
+It has a stabilising effect, and unlike many other medications is able to cross the blood brain barrier.
+This means it may stimulate GABA: a neurotransmitter that sends chemical messages through the nervous system and brain and changing these messages may result in relief from some of these disorders.

 L-GLUTAMINE AND LEAKY GUT

 Another very popular use for l-glutamine is for healing the cells in the lining of the gut that may have been damaged by LGS (leaky gut syndrome).
 LGS can often be a side effect of IBS (irritable bowel syndrome).